Ranked: the 63 GREATEST chocolate bars of all time

 Wachiwit/Shutterstock

 This Swiss bar landed on shelves in 1908 and quickly became a hit thanks to its distinctive mountain-like shape and sweet honey and nougat–laced chocolate.
-By 1969, a dark chocolate iteration was introduced and, over the years, further fun flavours have launched, including Orange Twist and Crunchy Almonds & Salted Caramel.
-Toblerone, with its gold-and-red wrapper, is a staple of airport duty-free shops.
+By 1969, a dark chocolate iteration was introduced, and over the years further fun flavours have launched, including Orange Twist and Crunchy Almonds & Salted Caramel.
+With its gold and red wrapper, Toblerone is, of course, a staple of airport duty-free shops.

 <p>chrisdorney/Shutterstock</p>